Christian Bottomley

 Teaching

-I am a course organizer for Design and Analysis of Epidemiological Studies (DANES) and teach on the courses Statistics for Epidemiology and Public Health (STEPH), and Advanced Statistical Methods in Epidemiology (ASME).
+I am a course organiser for the module Design and Analysis of Epidemiological Studies, and also a tutor on the Epidemiology MSc and Clinical Trials MSc.

 Research